 This is perhaps the most common question about veganism.
 A vegan diet includes all grains, beans, legumes, vegetables, fruits, and the nearly infinite number of foods made by combining them.

 In addition, many vegan versions of familiar foods are available, so vegans can eat vegan hot dogs, ice cream, cheese, non-dairy yogurt, and vegan mayonnaise along with the more familiar veggie burgers and other meat substitute products like vegan chicken recipes.
-Many foods are associated with veganism, such as soy milk, non-dairy milk substitutes, nutritional yeast, and tofu, as well as hemp tofu, which is made completely from hemp seeds, and is less processed than its soybean alternative.
+Many foods are associated with veganism, such as soy milk, non-dairy milk substitutes, nutritional yeast, and tofu, as well as hemp tofu, which is made completely from hemp seeds.
 You certainly don't have to like tofu in order to eat vegan and you can enjoy any of these foods without being vegan.

 Vegans also eat many of the same common and familiar everyday foods that everyone else does, such as a green salad, spaghetti, peanut butter sandwiches, cornbread, and chips and salsa.
 For example, foods such as a vegetarian burrito without cheese or sour cream would be vegan.
 A vegetarian Thai curry made from coconut milk is vegan.
 Egg-free pasta with tomato sauce or another non-meat and non-dairy sauce is vegan.
 Most bread is vegan as well.